 Not sure where to get started?
-Follow these five steps to help get your safety management and observation program off the ground.
+Follow these five steps to build a robust safety management and observation program.
+In particular, these steps support compliance, reduce your TRIR, and embed a lasting safety culture across your organization.

 What is a Safety Observation?